alphide/refocus/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.

+This is not a good pattern to follow as page should have its own route.
+All files changed are under src/app and src/assets.
+Many of the CSS are not correct since this was built with Angular v7 and bootstrap v4.
+Will need to fix the css for things to look right but this should only be used as an example.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.